PBS KANSAS CAREER OPPORTUNITIES

 - Can meet with customers, assess their needs and provide customized solutions that produce results

-- Can sell station promotions
+- Can sell sponsorships for station events

 - Develops and implements strategies for cultivating new corporate support revenue as well as maintaining existing clients